List of Coronation Street characters introduced in 1989: Steve McDonald

 Steven James "Steve" McDonald, played by Simon Gregson.
 The character first appeared on screen during the episode airing on 6 December 1989.
 He arrived as part of the McDonald family introduced by producer Mervyn Watson along with his twin brother Andy (Nicholas Cochrane) and parents Liz (Beverley Callard) and Jim McDonald (Charles Lawson).
-Steve's storylines include his many marriages to Vicky Arden (Chloe Newsome), Karen Phillips (Suranne Jones) twice, Becky McDonald (Katherine Kelly), Tracy Barlow (Kate Ford) and Michelle Connor (Kym Marsh), as well as Tracy giving birth to his daughter Amy (Elle Mulvaney) and also depression.
-In September 2015 Gregson announced a break due to personal reasons, and Steve was off-screen from October 2015 to 22 April 2016 after going to Spain to visit Andy.
+Steve's storylines include his many marriages to Vicky Arden (Chloe Newsome), Karen Phillips (Suranne Jones) twice, Becky McDonald (Katherine Kelly), Tracy Barlow (Kate Ford) twice, and Michelle Connor (Kym Marsh), as well as Tracy giving birth to his daughter Amy (Elle Mulvaney) and also depression.
+In September 2015 Gregson announced a break for personal reasons, and Steve was off-screen from October 2015 to 22 April 2016 after going to Spain to visit Andy.